rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    The ranked performance heatmap of the potential office locations

 In view of :numref:`rankedOfficeChoiceHeatmap`, office locations *G* or *D* make up convincing best choice recommendations with an apparent slight advantage for location *G*.
 Notice that both alternatives *A* and *C*, with their highly contrasted performance profiles, appear ranked in the midfield.
-Indeed, as they don't compare well, they may neither be first- nor last-ranked.
+Indeed, as they don't compare well, they may neither be first nor last ranked.
 This is why, when such largely incomparable or extreme alternatives are observed, linear rankings may fail to deliver adequate first-choice recommendations.

 Our first choice recommendation appears finally depending essentially on the very importance the CEO is attaching to each one of the three decision objectives he is considering.
 In the setting here, where he considers that *maximizing the future turnover* is the most important objective (81/145) followed by *minimizing the Costs* (45/145) and, less important, *maximizing the working conditions* (19/145), compromise locations *D* as well as *G* represent the potential best choices candidates.
 However, if *Costs* do not play much a role, it would perhaps be better to choose the most advantageous location *A*; or if, on the contrary, *Costs* do matter a lot, choosing the cheapest alternative *C* could definitely give a more convincing best choice.